Skip to main content

 Updated this week

-You can use Custom events to trigger custom automation workflows through API.
-Every custom event can have a list of the custom fields for any additional information that could be used in the Automation workflow content.
+You can use Custom events to trigger custom automation workflows through the API.
+Every custom event can have a list of custom fields for any additional information that could be used in the Automation workflow content.

 Custom Events can be added to your account after integrating Omnisend with the 3rd party application or created manually.
 Some examples of Custom Events created by 3rd party apps include: